-In 1953, a young insurance consultant by the name of Sam Cochran saw a vision of people of every race extending their hands toward heaven, desperately reaching for the Message of hope.
+In 1953, a young insurance consultant by the name of Sam Cochran saw a vision of people of every race extending their hands toward heaven, desperately crying out for just one copy of the gospel.

 An idea was birthed to provide evangelism resources to assist missionaries in reaching people all around the world with the gospel of Jesus Christ.
-Traveling the southern California region, Cochran and three other men shared their vision and immediately began raising monies for literature needs.
+Traveling the southern California region, Cochran and three other men shared their vision and immediately began raising monies for those needs on the field.

 The ministry quickly developed into what is now called Light for the Lost.
-A volunteer charitable ministry of the Assemblies of God, the faithful giving investments of core supporters and churches fund the mission of LFTL.
-Since its inception, LFTL has raised more than $300,000,000.
+Since its inception, LFTL has raised more than $330 million.

 Celebrate the Light